Maxxine Dupri: Personal life

 Zmrzel has her own clothing boutique, Jaunty, which was established in the winter of 2019 when she was 22 years old.
 She stated that The Bella Twins and the reality show Total Divas inspired her to pursue a professional wrestling career.
-Zmrzel had an older brother, Wyatt, who had a rare genetic condition, adrenoleukodystrophy (ALD), and died in 2017, when a Lyft he was a passenger in crashed onto another vehicle.

-It was announced on Christmas Eve 2024 that Zmrzel was engaged to fellow professional wrestler, and NXT superstar, Anthony Luke.
+Zmrzel's older brother, Wyatt, who had the rare genetic condition adrenoleukodystrophy (ALD), was killed in 2017 when the Lyft vehicle he was riding in crashed into another vehicle.